PMRG-LE707/bicks/readme.md

-# This is a branch which exist for adding new function
+# This is a software to find BICs in 1D PhC slab